A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 Generative Large Language Models (LLMs) have demonstrated substantial improvements in complex tasks that require reasoning abilities \cite{qiao-etal-2023-reasoning}. \citet{brown-llm-few-shot-2020} showed that pretrained LLMs are capable of few-shot learning, meaning they can learn to perform new tasks with only a few training examples.
 Similarly, \citet{petroni-etal-2019-language} highlighted the strong ability of LLMs to recall relational knowledge acquired during pretraining to perform various tasks without further annotated labels or human supervision (i.e., zero-shot learning).
 Additionally, several key advancements, such as Retrieval-Augmented Generation (RAG) \cite{rag_neurips_2020}, Reinforcement Learning with Human Feedback (RLHF) \cite{rlhf}, and robust prompting techniques \cite{chain-of-thought, qiao-etal-2023-reasoning}, have further enhanced the capabilities of LLMs.
 In this context, recent generative LLMs operate as dialogue systems, where the model is prompted by the user with instructions to perform specific tasks.

-Such models offer several opportunities to address challenges related to the automatic detection of credibility signals.
+As we have discussed in the sections on individual credibility signals (see Sections \ref{section:factuality-subjectivity-bias}, \ref{section:persuasion-and-fallacies}, \ref{section:claims-and-veracity}, but also \ref{section:additional-signals}), the uptake of LLMs differs across the signals.
+In some cases, first such uses appeared only in late 2024 and beginning of 2025, such as in the case of previously fact-checked claims (Section~\ref{section:claims-and-veracity}).
+Nevertheless, their prevalence gradually increases.
+However, approaches using LLMs for credibility assessment (see Section~\ref{section:credibility-assessment}) are still rare with one such notable exception being the work of~\citet{leiteDetectingMisinformationLLMPredicted2023}.
+Consequently, there are still several unexplored or underexplored opportunities how such models could address challenges related to the automatic detection of credibility signals.

 One of the key advantages of using prompting with LLMs is the flexibility in adapting a single foundational model to handle multiple subtasks associated with credibility assessment.
 With a carefully designed framework, LLMs can be guided to focus on different aspects of content analysis, such as detecting persuasion techniques, evaluating the veracity of claims, identifying potential bias, and recognizing patterns of misinformation.
 This flexibility reduces the need to develop and fine-tune separate models for each task, allowing practitioners to use the same model across various credibility-related tasks.
 In fact, a promising research direction is to explore multi-task learning, as in verifying if the capacity of performing certain credibility-assessment tasks can aid in other related ones (e.g., persuasion and bias).